Analyzing Learned Molecular Representations for Property Prediction: Introduction

 Despite these successes, many questions remain unanswered.
 The first question concerns the comparison between learned molecular representations and fingerprints or descriptors.
 Unfortunately, current published results on this topic do not provide a clear answer. \citeauthor{Wu_2018}\cite{Wu_2018} demonstrate that convolution-based models typically outperform fingerprint-based models, while experiments reported in \citeauthor{mayr2018chembl}\cite{mayr2018chembl} report the opposite.
 Part of these discrepancies can be attributed to differences in evaluation setup, including the way datasets are constructed.
 This leads us to a broader question concerning current evaluation protocols and their capacity to measure the generalization power of a method when applied to a new chemical space, as is common in drug discovery.
 Unless special care is taken to replicate this distributional shift in evaluation, neural models may overfit the training data but still score highly on the test data.
 This is particularly true for convolutional models that can learn a poor molecular representation by memorizing the molecular scaffolds in the training data and thereby fail to generalize to new ones.
 Therefore, a meaningful evaluation of property prediction models needs to account explicitly for scaffold overlap between train and test data in light of generalization requirements.

 In this paper, we aim to answer both of these questions by designing a comprehensive evaluation setup for assessing neural architectures.
-We also introduce an algorithm for property prediction that achieves new state-of-the-art performance across a range of datasets.
-The model has two distinctive features: (1) It operates over a hybrid representation that combines convolutions and fingerprints.
-This design gives it flexibility in learning a task specific encoding, while providing strong regularization with fixed fingerprints.
-(2) It learns to construct molecular encodings by using convolutions centered on bonds instead of atoms, thereby avoiding unnecessary loops during the message passing phase of the algorithm and resulting in superior empirical performance.
+We also introduce an algorithm for property prediction that outperforms existing strong baselines across a range of datasets.
+The model has two distinctive features: (1) It operates over a hybrid representation that combines convolutions and descriptors.
+This design gives it flexibility in learning a task specific encoding, while providing a strong prior with fixed descriptors.
+(2) It learns to construct molecular encodings by using convolutions centered on bonds instead of atoms, thereby avoiding unnecessary loops during the message passing phase of the algorithm.

-We evaluate our model and other recently published neural architectures on both publicly available benchmarks, such as those from \citeauthor{Wu_2018}\cite{Wu_2018} and \citeauthor{mayr2018chembl}\cite{mayr2018chembl}, as well as proprietary datasets from Amgen, Novartis, and BASF.
+We extensively evaluate our model and other recently published neural architectures with over 850 experiments on 19 publicly available benchmarks from \citeauthor{Wu_2018}\cite{Wu_2018} and \citeauthor{mayr2018chembl}\cite{mayr2018chembl} and on 16 proprietary datasets from Amgen, Novartis, and BASF (Badische Anilin und Soda Fabrik).
 Our goal is to assess whether the models' performance on the public datasets and their relative ranking are representative of their ranking on the proprietary datasets.
 We demonstrate that under a scaffold split of training and testing data, the relative ranking of the models is consistent across the two classes of datasets.
 We also show that a scaffold-based split of the training and testing data is a good approximation of the temporal split commonly used in industry in terms of the relevant metrics.
-By contrast, a purely random split is a poor approximation to a temporal split.
-To put the state-of-the-art performance in perspective, we report bounds on experimental error and show that there is still room for improving deep learning models to match the accuracy and reproducibility of screening results.
+By contrast, a purely random split is a poor approximation to a temporal split, confirming the findings of \citeauthor{sheridan2015relative}\cite{sheridan2015relative}.
+To put the performance of current models in perspective, we report bounds on experimental error and show that there is still room for improving deep learning models to match the accuracy and reproducibility of screening results.